ictr/covid19-outbreak-simulator/docs/_docs/models.md

 **Limitations of the simulator**

 * The simulator does not simulate "contact" or "geographic locations".
-Although it has a ceonvept of neighborhood, it can only simulate scenrios when **each subpopulation is well-mixed** and have the same probability of being infected.
+Although it has a ceonvept of vicinity, it can only simulate scenrios when **each group is well-mixed** and have the same probability of being infected.

 ### Concepts